raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 Arcade Mode is the basic gameplay mode in *First in...
 Line?*.

 In this mode, you have a maximum of three Misses per round before you lose the game.
 A Miss is added to your total whenever you press an incorrect button.
+When you make it through a round successfully, your Miss total is reset for the next round.

 ## Multi Mode

 Multi Mode is a variant of Arcade Mode, adjusted to best optimize pass and *"play"* local multiplayer with 2 people.

 Multi Mode plays similarly to Arcade Mode.
 However, two players take turns completing rounds, back and forth.
 Each player will get an attempt at the same line before the game progresses.
 The last player to get caned off-stage is the winner!

+> ⚠️ *Scores are not saved in Multi Mode.*

 <!--\> ⚠️ *Scores are not saved or submitted to on-line leaderboards in Multi Mode.*-->